 - – Limited multiplexing ability for passive TN LCDs: That is the reason why TN LCDs are mostly used for low end and simple applications, such as low cost watches, calculators, utility meters etc.

-TN technology combined with TFT (Thin Film Transistor) LCD technology which can be used for high-resolution application and have a great commercial success in market today.
-TN TFT LCDs, also called TFT LCDs in the market, are low cost and are mostly used for laptops, computer monitors, medical monitors and other general use displays etc. thanks for their low cost.
-But for high end market, TN technology is facing increasing competition from IPS (In-Plane Switching) technology and VA(vertical alignment) display technology.
+TN technology combined with TFT technology which can be used for high-resolution application and have a great commercial success in market today.
+TN TFT LCDs, also called TFT LCDs in the market, are low cost and are mostly used for laptops, computer monitors, medical monitors and other general use displays etc. thanks to their low cost.
+But for high-end market, TN technology is facing increasing competition from IPS (In-Plane Switching) technology and VA(vertical alignment) display technology.
 IPS monitors have much better viewing angle, contrast, color saturation and color reproduction compared with TFT monitors.